All Episodes

 All right.

-David Brooks had a column, Kamala Harris Momentum is stalled, made a major mistake by not breaking with Biden.
+Kamala Harris' momentum has stalled, made a major mistake by not breaking with Biden.

 I think that's true.

-I mean, we have a campaign now that is sending out surrogates to lie that and compare Trump to Hitler, the end of democracy.
+I mean, we have a campaign now that is sending out surrogates to lie and compare Trump to Hitler, the end of democracy.

 None of which is true.